SUMMER LEADERSHIP CAMPS

 -

-The student must be able to travel to Harrisburg on Saturday, November 18, at their own expense, to interview if they are selected as a finalist.
+The student must be able to travel to Harrisburg on Saturday, November 23, 2024, at their own expense.
+While in Harrisburg, students will participate in the following activities at the State Capitol:

 -

-The student, if selected for this program, must be able to attend the week in Washington (March 2-9, 2024) in its entirety (transportation and all other expenses paid for by the Hearst Foundation).
-More information can be found at https://ussenateyouth.org/selection_process_rules/
+The student, if selected for this program, must be able to attend the week in Washington (March 1-8, 2025) in its entirety (transportation and all other expenses paid for by the Hearst Foundation).

 How to Apply

-Below is the link to the application, as well as the application template and Instructions for Recommenders.
+Below is the link to the application, as well as the application template, instructions for recommenders, principal certification letter and parent/guardian letter.

 Before you begin: